KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [EXT-Pir by bugsounet](https://github.com/bugsounet/EXT-Pir)

 1. No image found.
-2. Deprecated: Found ` electron-rebuild` in file `postinstall.sh`: Replace it with `@electron/rebuild`
-3. Recommendation: No ESLint configuration was found.
+2. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-4. The branch name is 'master'.
+3. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [EXT-RadioPlayer by bugsounet](https://github.com/bugsounet/EXT-RadioPlayer)